nikhitkumar00/GFG-solutions-python/readme.md

 -   `enumerate` returns both the index and value as tuples, allowing you to iterate over arrays with index information.

-# Study Material

-Welcome to the Lookup Study Material project!
-This README provides essential information on key Python concepts.

 ---

 ## Finding the Index of an Element using `arr.index()`